nikosft/nextshare/README.md

 ### Content connectivity
 This layer is responsible for enabling content lookup and retrieval.
 In this layer NEXTshare implements [Information Centric Networking](https://www.irtf.org/icnrg.html) (ICN) principles.
-In particular, NEXTshare implements the modified Named-Data Networking architecture described in [^1].
+In particular, NEXTshare implements the modified Named-Data Networking architecture described in [1].

-[^1] Y.Thomas, N. Fotiou, S. Toumpis, G.C.
-Polyzos, "Improving mobile ad hoc networks using hybrid IP-Information Centric Networking", Elsevier Computer Communications, Volume 156, pages 25-34, 2022

 ### Content security
 This layer is responsible for providing content integrity and authenticity protections, as well as for